brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 |no_category_codes                  |         0|             1|  263.63| 151.80|▆▇▃▁▁ |
 |n                                  |         0|             1|  793.78| 532.54|▇▃▂▁▁ |

-While most of our predictors are categorical, we can use `{corrplot}` to better visualize the relationships among the numeric variables.
+While most of our predictors are categorical, we can use corrplot to better visualize the relationships among the numeric variables.

 ```r